Sanjana00/Sanjana00/README.md

 I knew I liked computing from a fairly young age, but to this date I have not been able to pinpoint a particular domain to call it my interest.
 I've always been a bit of a *"Jack of All Trades"* character.
 Recently, I've realised I'm comfortable with calling myself an ***Explorer***.

 In my free time, I catch up on some extra studies in theoretical computing or get started on some project in my long to-do list.
-I also enjoy problem solving and I am particularly intrigued by puzzles (but that does not mean I'm very good at them!).
+I also enjoy problem solving and I am particularly intrigued by puzzles (even though I'm not very good at them!).

 ### My Communities